andreatin/Trivia/README.md

 - [x] Users can see score after submitting all questions.
 - [x] True or False questions only have two options.

-The following **optional** features are implemented:

-- [ ] Allow the user to choose a specific category of questions.
-- [ ] Provide the user feedback on whether each question was correct before navigating to the next.

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough
 [video walkthrough](https://www.loom.com/share/dc7bf7baa0d04293a89daa3856df01b1) .

 ## Notes